liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/extension-anatomy.md

 Because HelloWorldChange is providing a new liquibase.change.Change implementation, we create (or add to) a file named `liquibase.change.Change` in `META-INF/services` and list the class name in there.

-This file is used by Liquibase at startup time to know your new implementation exists.
+This file is used by Liquibase at startup time to know that your new implementation exists.

 ## pom.xml